adamwulf/PonyExpress/README.md

 PostOffice.default.post(ExampleNotification(info: 12, other: 15), sender: sender)
 ```

-### DispatchQueue
+## DispatchQueues

-When registering with the ``PostOffice``, the recipient can choose which `DispatchQueue` to be notified on.
+When registering with a ``PostOffice``, the recipient can choose which `DispatchQueue` to be notified on.
-If no queue is specified, the notificaiton is sent synchronously on the queue that posts the ``Letter``.
+If no queue is specified, the notificaiton is sent synchronously on the queue that posts the notification.
 If
-a queue is specified, the ``Letter`` is sent asynchronously on that queue.
+a queue is specified, the notification is sent asynchronously on that queue.

 ```swift
 PostOffice.default.register(queue: myDispatchQueue, recipient, MyClass.receive)